Robustness (computer science): Challenges

-Programs and software are tools focused on a very specific task, and thus aren't generalized and flexible.
+Programs and software are tools focused on a very specific task, and thus are not generalized and flexible.
 However, observations in systems such as the internet or biological systems demonstrate adaptation to their environments.
 One of the ways biological systems adapt to environments is through the use of redundancy.
 Many organs are redundant in humans.
 The kidney is one such example.
 Humans generally only need one kidney, but having a second kidney allows room for failure.
 This same principle may be taken to apply to software, but there are some challenges.
 When applying the principle of redundancy to computer science, blindly adding code is not suggested.
 Blindly adding code introduces more errors, makes the system more complex, and renders it harder to understand.
-Code that doesn't provide any reinforcement to the already existing code is unwanted.
+Code that does not provide any reinforcement to the already existing code is unwanted.
 The new code must instead possess equivalent functionality, so that if a function is broken, another providing the same function can replace it, using manual or automated software diversity.
 To do so, the new code must know how and when to accommodate the failure point.
 This means more logic needs to be added to the system.
 But as a system adds more logic, components, and increases in size, it becomes more complex.
 Thus, when making a more redundant system, the system also becomes more complex and developers must consider balancing redundancy with complexity.

 Currently, computer science practices do not focus on building robust systems.
 Rather, they tend to focus on scalability and efficiency.
 One of the main reasons why there is no focus on robustness today is because it is hard to do in a general way.